Dpbudke/QTL2_NF/README.md

 - **Quality Control Diagnostics**: Comprehensive outlier detection, batch effect assessment, and correlation analysis with detailed visualization reports
 - **Format Compliance**: Generation of r/qtl2-compliant data structures with proper metadata integration
 - **Missing Data Management**: Intelligent handling of missing values with appropriate encoding strategies for downstream statistical analysis
+- **Single-Sex Study Support**: When `--single_sex` is set, auto-adds the sex column if missing and protects `sex`, `ngen`, and `generation` from covariate exclusion; these columns are always written to the covariate file because r/qtl2 requires them as cross metadata (sex chromosome handling, DO cross creation), regardless of whether they vary across samples

 **Input Format Requirements**:
 The module processes specially formatted CSV files with the following convention: